The Man Behind the Hug:

 Dr. Stone Kraushaar

-The Hug Doctor, Stone Kraushaar is a firm believer that all people share a profound human connection.
+Stone Kraushaar ((The Hug Doctor)) is a firm believer that all people share a profound human connection.

 A warm and affectionate person, the Hug Doctor is not only comfortable hugging complete strangers he loves nothing more than connecting with groups of people.
 His focus is on inspiring them about the power of hugging to live a more deeply connected and vital life.
 He is an expert resource for educating about longer hugs, 21 second hugs, and even coaches people to “get lost in the hug.”
 He has created a powerful movement based on people going on 21 day hugging journeys about which he is extremely passionate.

-He is currently working on the book.
+The Hug Doctor is currently working on the book.

 ((HUG THERAPY)) A 21 Day Hugging Journey to Embracing Yourself, Your Life, and Everyone Around You.